mlanza/ai-literacy/301/02-bead-in-a-cup.md

 The intelligence is already there — but the tools aren’t.
 The brain is still in a jar, sealed off from the work.
 It can see what you give it, reason about it, even tell you what should happen next — but it can’t reach out and make it happen.
 The bead only moves when you pick it up and hand it over.

 The next frontier is accessing infrastructure that equips the model with reach — the ability to move the bead itself.
-No extra prompt.
+No extra prompt, no manual hand off.